2025 ICD-10-CM Diagnosis Code P36

 The infections are often in the lungs, stomach, kidneys, or bladder.
 It's possible for sepsis to begin with a small cut that gets infected or with an infection that develops after surgery.
 Sometimes, sepsis can occur in people who didn't even know that they had an infection.

 Anyone with an infection could get sepsis.
-But certain people are at higher risk:
+But certain people are more likely to develop it:

 What are the symptoms of sepsis?